ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 # Tutorials for deployment

-Depending on the necessities for the deployment of the Context Broker Data Visualisation enabler, there are four different tutorials.
+Depending on the needs regarding the deployment of the Context Broker Data Visualisation enabler, there are four different tutorials.

 They are also divided between **local environment** and **FIWARE lab (or Sandbox)**.